marcellogalhardo/retained/README.md

 A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity or Fragment) retain instances.

-Retained Instance was created to level up Android's ViewModels in a consistent, reliable and composable way - no inheritances, no factories and no parameters like application or saved state handle.
-Instead, you get a very composable API based on interfaces.
+Retained Instance was created to leverage ViewModels in a consistent, reliable and composable way - no inheritances, no factories and no parameters like application or saved state handle.
+Instead, we provide a very composable API based on delegation.

-You get what you implement - literally, through interfaces.
+You get what you implement - literally, through interfaces - what allow us to easily support new features like the brand new SavedStateHandle out of the box without modifying any code.

-Note that no major changes will be done on this library except by updates to support the latest features of Android's ViewModel.
-This library API is stable.
+This library API is considered stable and won't changed except by providing support to the latest features of Android's ViewModel.

 ## Download